NoosWare/rapp_beginner_tutorials/cpp/vision/qr_recognition/README.md

 ##Source code

-We created a project called `qr_recognition` with a folder `source` where we have our example call `qr_recognition.cpp`.
+We create a project called `qr_recognition` with a folder `source` where we have our example `qr_recognition.cpp`.
 You can see the complete example [here](source/qr_recognition.cpp).

-In this example we are going to take images from a camera and we are going to use this image to call the RAPP platform and look for qr_codes.
+In this example we are taking images from a camera and then we call the RAPP platform and look for qr_codes.

-For taking a image from our usb camera we have to use OpenCV:
+We use a usb camera and OpenCV for image acquisition:

 ```cpp
 cv::VideoCapture camera(0);